ibm-cloud-docs/pattern-migrate-os-virtualization/migration-design.md

 **Discovery and Insights**
 {: \#discovery}

 Data is collected across the distributed landscape, VMware Clusters, operations and service management processes.
-IBM AI powered discovery and assessment tooling (such as CAST, IC4CT) can automate application to infrastructure resource mapping and affiinity, and right-size the target landing zones.
+IBM AI powered discovery and assessment tooling can automate application to infrastructure resource mapping and affiinity, and right-size the target landing zones.

 The extract of the VMware platform inventory and compute resource allocation typically uses RVTools.

-IBM Turbonomics and Apptio AI-driven tooling can provide insights to right size target landing zones and propose TCO optimization on the OpenShift Virtualization platform.
+IBM AI-driven tooling can provide insights to right size the target landing zones and propose TCO optimization on the OpenShift Virtualization platform.

 Identify use case and run proof of concept (POC).